infoeducatie/gazeta/wp-content/plugins/team-members/readme.txt

 = No limitation for the Free version =
 The free version of the Team Members plugin is **not limited**.

-The [PRO version](http://wpdarko.com/items/team-members-pro/) adds new features: New picture on hover, pictures’ shape, enabling/disabling picture borders, picture position It also allows you to show from 1 to 5 members per line, add filters to your pictures, set a color for each member instead of one general color for everybody (good for distinguishing your staff).
-Two more links can be added to each member.
+The [PRO version](https://wpdarko.com/items/team-members-pro/) adds new features: New picture on hover, member height equalizing, full-width pictures, additional info. box, picture filters, per-member color and two more social links for each member.

-= Fully translatable =
-* POT files included (/lang/)
-* French translation included
-* Spanish translation included

 = Available fields =
 * Firstname